 Functional medicine, also called alternative medicine or integrated medicine, encompasses an investigative approach in which specialists seek not only to identify triggers for disease but also decipher how genetic variation interacts with those exposures.

 A key aspect of functional medicine is its attention to detail regarding standard medical care—doctors are encouraged to take detailed patient histories and use laboratory tests and blood tests that analyze liver function, hormone levels, markers such as C-reactive protein that can help detect inflammation, and many other information.
 These are measured over the timeline of the patient's treatment in order to ensure the tools, science, and overall discipline is giving the patient what he or she needs.

 Areas of medicine where functional medicine is used include:

 chronic disease treatment, prevention of illness, and overall wellness.

-Treatment includes therapeutic programs based on the latest clinical studies and takes into account the genetic makeup, lifestyle, and environmental conditions of the patient.
+Our patient centered approach includes therapeutic programs based on the latest clinical studies and takes into account the medical history, genetic makeup, lifestyle, and environmental conditions of the patient.

-Functional medicine doctors favor increased use of nutritional medicine as one tool in the practice to achieve optimal health for their patients.
+Functional medicine doctors favor increased use of nutritional supplements and medicine as one tool in the practice to achieve optimal health for their patients.

 Functional medicine practitioners believe poor nutrition is a root cause of many diseases, including obesity.
 The use of individualized nutritional medicine programs includes the use of functional medicine supplements in accordance with each individual's needs—if a patient is lacking in one or more areas of nutrition, functional medicine practitioners can provide them what they need to restore balance to their body.